oats-center/pea-pod/Step-3 Sensors/Step-3 Instructions.md

 1. Install the [Digital Matters configuration tool](https://support.digitalmatter.com/support/solutions/articles/16000069244-oyster-lorawan-config-app)
 2. Connect the Digital Matters debug cable to Oyster and to your computer.
-3. Start the configuration tool, and select the COM port associated with the debug cable.
+3. Start the configuration tool and select the COM port associated with the debug cable.
 4. Download the [Oyster configuration](https://raw.githubusercontent.com/oats-center/pod/main/digital-matter-parameters/oyster), load it into the configuration app, and adjust as needed.
 5. Check the `Program Parameters` checkbox.
 6. Plug the debug cable into the Oyster.